Skip to content

 Siderosis lentis and chalcosis lentis:

-• Blurred vision or monocular diplopia
+• Blurred vision and monocular diplopia

-• Eye pain and redness (perforating trauma)
+• Eye pain and redness (perforating injury)

 Visual acuity and intraocular pressure

 Preoperative visual acuity is useful for predicting postoperative best-corrected visual acuity.
 Regarding intraocular pressure, asymmetrically low pressure may suggest open globe injury or cyclodialysis cleft.
-Elevated intraocular pressure may reflect lens-induced glaucoma, hyphema, or angle-recession glaucoma.
+Elevated intraocular pressure can reflect lens-induced glaucoma, hyphema, or angle-recession glaucoma.

 Pupillary findings